 Catalogue and Resources

-We are pleased to announce that The STM Shannon Library Catalogue has merged with the University of Saskatchewan Library Catalogue.
+The STM Shannon Library Catalogue is a part of the University of Saskatchewan Library Catalogue.

 Search the library catalogue and other library resources.

 2. Click on Advanced Search under the catalogue tab

 3. Limit your location to "St. Thomas More Library"

 6. The resulting items will be held at St. Thomas More College.

 Course Reserve CollectionsTo view the holding in Course reserve:

 STM students and faculty have access to the resources of the University of Saskatchewan Libraries.

 Search the Articles, Journals or Databases tabs on the University Library homepage or go to the A-Z Databases list.

 Catholic Periodical and Literature Index: